Jobs

 is called with the state of the job repeatedly until it is set to complete- During perform, your responsibility is to do small units of work, then return the job state so your job can continue on the next set of work (for example, fully process one page of data at a time).

-- A job might be interrupted by the system at any checkpoint or in the middle of work if it does not provide regular checkpoints.
+- The system might interrupt a job at any checkpoint or in the middle of work if it does not provide regular checkpoints.

 prepare